galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 DataHUB is a GitLab instance designed to hosts ARCs.
 Here you can work collaboratively to create your ARC, and once you are ready to publish your ARC, you can do this from here as well.

-TODO: discuss multiple DataHUBs?
+TODO: details box discussing multiple DataHUBs?

 > <hands-on-title> Create a DataHUB account </hands-on-title>
 >
 > 1. Already have an account?
 Please [log in](https://git.nfdi4plants.org/])
 > 2. New to DataHUB?
 Create an account: [https://git.nfdi4plants.org/](https://git.nfdi4plants.org/)
-> 3. If you are not familiar with Git or GitLab that is ok, ARCitect will take care of syncing to DataHub
+> 3. If you are not familiar with Git or GitLab that is ok, ARCitect will take care of syncing to DataHub behind the scenes
 >    - TODO: link to section/slides with more info about DataHUB
 >
 >